Leverkusen again score late to clinch semi-finals spot, Liverpool out

 Bayer Leverkusen again scored late to continue their unbeaten run this season and advance to the Europa League semi-finals with a 1-1 draw at West Ham on Thursday, while Liverpool were eliminated by Atalanta.

-The team led by Jürgen Klopp won 1-0 thanks to Mohamed Salah early winner from the spot, but paid the price for a 3-0 defeat at home in the first leg.
+The team led by Jürgen Klopp won 1-0 thanks to Mohammed Salah early winner from the spot, but paid the price for a 3-0 defeat at home in the first leg.

+"The damage was done last week, when we were very poor and they had the perfect game.
+They deserve to go through and we made it far too difficult for ourselves," Liverpool captain Virgil van Dijk told TNT Sports.

 Leverkusen are now the first team from the top five European leagues to go unbeaten in 44 matches, moving one ahead of Italy's Juventus.